aquariumbio/aquarium/doc/Reference.md

     - **s**.make_item_object_type_name: Returns an item associated with the sample and in the object type described by object_type_name.
 The location is handled by the location wizard.

 - **SampleType**
   - Defines a class of samples that all have the same basic properties.
+For example, "Primer" or "Yeast Strain" can both be sample types, and there can be many different kinds of Primers with different sequences, where each of these are individual samples.
+There can also be multiple items of this same sample (having same sequence, name, etc.) either in with the same object type, or in different object types.
 For a SampleType **st**:
     - **st**.name: Name of the sample type.
     - **st**.fieldnname: Name of the nth field (n=1,2....8).
     - **st**.fieldntype: Type of the nth field ("number", "string", "url", or "sample").
 See Sample object to see how to use these fields.